icedevml/pykmstool/README.md

 > `--service-account-file path/to/credentials.json` to every `pykmstool` command invocation in the further section.

 > [!TIP]
-> If your quota project is different than the project where your KMS keys are, please append `--quota-project-id <...>`
+> If you need to specify quota project to use, please append `--quota-project-id <...>`
 > on every invocation of `pykmstool` commands listed in the further section.

 ### Tool usage